Preoperative Chemotherapy, Radiation Improve Survival in Esophageal Cancer (Updated)

 Patients treated with carboplatin and paclitaxel chemotherapy plus radiation prior to surgery had a median overall survival of nearly 50 months, compared with 24 months for patients treated with surgery alone.

 Pieter van Hagen, M.D., of Erasmus University Medical Center and his colleagues enrolled 368 patients who had cancer of the esophagus or of the junction between the stomach and the esophagus that had not spread to other organs.
-Trial participants were mostly men, and the median age was 60.
+Participants in the ChemoRadiotherapy for Oesophageal cancer followed by Surgery Study (CROSS) were mostly men, and the median age was 60.
 Patients benefited from preoperative therapy regardless of whether they had adenocarcinoma, the most prevalent form of esophageal cancer in the United States, or squamous cell carcinoma, the most prevalent form of the disease worldwide.

 Previous trials to test the superiority of preoperative chemotherapy and radiation in esophageal cancer failed to enroll enough patients to reach definitive conclusions.
 “The successful completion of this trial is an impressive effort, and the results should be considered high-level evidence in favor of this preoperative regimen,” commented Jack Welch, M.D., Ph.D., head of gastrointestinal therapeutics for NCI’s Cancer Therapy Evaluation Program, who was not involved in the study.